 Even sex workers have boundaries.
 Never tell a client “I love you”, never fake an orgasm, and never do public shows.
 These are the rules camgirl Alice “Lola” abides by.
 When online clients start materializing in her real world and she suddenly can’t log into her camming account, panic starts to set in.
 With Alice locked out of the site, her online persona takes on a life of its own, taunting users with I-love-yous, and doing things that the real Lola would never do.

 Screenwriter Isa Mazzei and director Daniel Goldhaber have co-authored a high-gloss nail-biter.
 Cam is a frightful look at not only sex workers’ realities, but also the way the Internet has affected society.
 Identity theft isn’t just about needing to redo a credit card or two.
 Millennials give out their phone number, use geo-tagging, and accept texts from complete strangers.
 Where is the shock, when their identity and privacy have been compromised?
 Are the 20-30-year olds just so carefree that they don’t see the danger?
-Or do they just not care?
+Or do they just not care about the dangers?

 Madeline Brewer (Black Mirror, The Handmaid’s Tale) breathes both greed and innocence into Alice/Lola.
 Media might portray sex workers as rail-thin, slutty girls with enormous breasts, but Alice is an every-girl who only becomes larger than life when the web cam is turned on.
 The story is not so much about whether Lola is taken over by AI or if something supernatural is at play.
 Mazzei and Goldhaber instead wanted to focus on the fracturing of digital identity.